Windyle/Integratio/README.md

 3. To run the application: `npm run dev -- --open`.<br>This will open a new tab in your browser pointing at localhost:3000

+4. Add your features and send a Pull Request

 > SvelteKit uses Vite with Hot Module Replacement, where changes to your code are reflected in the browser instantly.

 ## Contributing